Parent? Then you’ll be in need of a child-friendly boozer! I’ve rounded up my favourite family-friendly pubs with playgrounds in Bristol…

 The Star, Tickenham

-Not far from Clevedon and surrounded by rolling green fields and hills, The Star has a big garden, spaced out tables and a kids’ playground.
+It it’s country pubs with play areas you’re after, head to The Star near Tickenham.
+Surrounded by rolling green fields and hills, The Star has a big garden, spaced out tables and a kids’ playground.
 It’s been ages since I ate here and it’s recently been taken over by new management, but seems to get the thumbs up in the family-friendly stakes.

-The Lock Keeper, Keynsham
+The Lock Keeper Keynsham

 A 10-minute drive from Bristol, the Lock Keeper – as the name suggests – sits in a pretty spot on the banks of the River Avon, next to a lock.
 It’s been a licensed public house since the 1700s (albeit under a different name) and is a cracker of a pub that ticks a lot of boxes when it comes to kid-friendly boozers – massive outside beer garden (just watch them near the river!), tasty grub, and they serve an excellent-looking gin.